northrivergeo/NAIP_Imagery_for_QGIS/README.md

 These files were create to be loaded into QGIS.
 Tested all the way through 2.12

-1. Open QGIS 2.x
+1. Open QGIS 3.x
-2. Open the WMS/WmTS Menu on the manage layers toolbar.
+2. Open the Data Source Manager.
-3. Click Load and select the XML you wish to load.
+3. Open the WMS/WMTS section.
+Click Load and select the XML you wish to load.
 4. Select the connection to import
 5. Connect
-6. Select PNG or JPEG or SVG for image encoding and not Tiff.
-Apparently tiff is showing a fourth band which appears to be alpha and is making the resulting connection look like a film negative.
-I'm working on figuring out if I can automatically change that somehow.

 Warning
 ========